Where the Spirit Lives

-Where the Spirit Lives is a 1989 television film about Aboriginal children in Canada being taken from their tribes to attend residential schools for assimilation into majority culture.
+Where the Spirit Lives is a 1989 television film about Aboriginal children in Canada being taken from their nations to attend residential schools for assimilation into majority culture.
 Written by Keith Ross Leckie and directed by Bruce Pittman, it aired on CBC Television on October 29, 1989.
 It was also shown in the United States on PBS on June 6, 1990, as part of the American Playhouse series and was screened at multiple film festivals in Canada and the United States.

 The film stars Michelle St. John as Amelia, a young Kainai girl captured and confined to the residential school system of the 1930s.
 The system was an attempt to have aboriginal youth to assimilate into the majority European-Canadian culture.
 Amelia resists assimilation and plans her escape.
 The film's cast includes Ann-Marie MacDonald and David Hemblen as teachers at the school.

 Plot

 In 1937, a young Kainai girl named Ashtoh-Komi (Michelle St. John) is kidnapped along with several other children from a village as part of a Canadian policy to educate Aboriginal children and assimilate them into Canadian/British society.
 She is taken to a boarding school, where she is forced to adopt Western, Eurocentric ways and learn English, often under harsh treatment.
 Combined with the rejection of her peers (as she is a so-called "Bush Indian" who has not learnt white customs), Komi attempts to escape one night on foot with her little brother, Pita (Clayton Julian).
 However her plan is quickly foiled as the Indian Agent assigned to the school, Taggert (Ron White), catches up and brings them back to the school, where Komi is subjected to further punishment.
 Eventually Rachel (Heather Hess), Komi's only ally among the students, plead with the teachers to free her by promising to teach Komi to behave.

 One teacher, Kathleen Gwillimbury (Ann-Marie MacDonald), is portrayed as sympathetic and she becomes repelled by the bigotry of others at the school.
 She offers Komi help in the form of giving her English lessons which culminate in cultural exchange, where Kathleen learns Kainai words from Komi in exchange for her learning their English counterparts.
 Now Amelia, Komi improves her English quickly with the kindness and support of her teacher, gradually adjusting to the school environment while retaining her Kainai identity.
 However, when Amelia learns that the teachers lied to her by telling her her parents had died, she decides to escape again, this time successfully.